 What are the Pros & Cons having Scrums daily

 These days, project managers are on the lookout for innovative ways to boost their business profits by implementing the most effective strategies and procedures.
 The Scrum framework is one such approach that has swept the IT world due to its numerous advantages in software development.
-Pros and cons of Scrum Methodology allows a team to increase the efficiency of the final product and make changes rapidly in accordance with agile principles, with a scrum master in charge of the operations.
+Scrum Methodology allows a team to increase the efficiency of the final product and make changes rapidly in accordance with agile principles, with a scrum master in charge of the operations.
 Using scrums on a regular basis can also assist teams in synchronizing their work in the final sprint.

 Advantages of daily scrums